Wednesday, January 13, 2016

 We always have to decide how we will spend our time, but if you find yourself daydreaming – whether it is for greater meaning or a change to the ordinariness of life, listen to those words of encouragement that are meant to call great gifts out of you.
 Sometimes, people are not imposing their wants upon you, but saying, “I know you have a special gift that can be used here.
 I want you to use your talents to bring us joy.”
 When you see someone with a particular ability, your words of confidence may be the only ones spoken that help unleash the person’s potential.
 Do not remain silent.
 Affirm and promote as necessary because miracles happen every day of our lives.
 Help bring one about today.

 Themes for this Week’s Masses

-Saturday: (Mark 3) Jesus came into the house with his disciples and the crowds gathered.
-His relatives head of this and wanted to seize him because they said, “He is out of his mind.”
+· Saturday (Mark 3) Jesus returned home and the crowds gathered.
+His relatives heard of this and said, “He is out of his mind.”

 Saints of the Week

 January 17: Anthony, Abbot (251-356), was a wealthy Egyptian who gave away his inheritance to become a hermit.
 Many people sought him out for his holiness and asceticism.
 After many years in solitude, he formed the first Christian monastic community.
 Since he was revered, he went to Alexandria to encourage the persecuted Christians.
 He met Athanasius and helped him fight Arianism.

 January 20: Fabian, pope and martyr (d.
 250), was a layman and stranger in Rome during the time of his election as pope.
 A dove settled on his head, which reminded people of the descent of the Holy Spirit in the form of a dove during the baptism.
 He served for 14 years until his martyrdom.

 January 20: Sebastian, martyr (d.
 300), was buried in the catacombs in Rome.
 He hailed from Milan and is often pictured with many arrows piercing his body.
 Much of what we know about him is legend.